g-oikonomou/sensniff/README.md

 ### Sensniff Firmware

 In the future, sensniff will also provide sources for a series of wireless sensor platforms.
 The first platforms to be supported will be the same as those with examples in the Contiki source tree (see above).
-These will slowly start appearing in the `peripheral/` directory.
+These will be distributed through a separate repo.

 Run the Host Tool
 -----------------